otacke/h5p-todo/README.md

 ### DONE <strike>Bugfix: Text size in DialogCards inside Course Presentations</strike>
 <strike>Cannot reproduce</strike>

+### DONE <strike>Optionally store state in cookies/localStorage</strike>
+<strike>There's a save content state option that stores the state of a content type if the user is logged in.
+Might be useful to optionally use cookies (web storage API), so this feature could work for anonymous users, too. https://h5p.org/comment/14994#comment-14994</strike>

 ### Set slide duration for Course Presentation
 It was nice if one could set a period of time after which a course presentations jumps to the next slide automatically.
 Might be fun for petcha kutcha or similar things.
 I already had some code to do this, but it got lost :-/